ci-compass/cicf/week4/README.md

         Initial Commit

 Every commit has a name consisting of a bunch of random-ish numbers and letters, a date, an author, and 0 or more parent commits.
+(It is a SHA1 hash of the contents of the commit, including the current date, committer, etc).
 Since this was the first commit, it doesn't have any parent commits.
 Most commits will have one parent.
 A few may have more than one parent ("merge commits").